strimzi/strimzi-lab/iot-demo/README.md

 temperature values and by the stream application for getting such values and processing them.
 The second one is the `iot-temperature-max` topic where the stream application puts the max temperature value processed in the specified time window.
-In order to create these topics in the Kafka cluster, the Topic Controller can be used.
+In order to create these topics in the Kafka cluster, the Topic Operator can be used.
 Running the following command, a file containing two topic ConfigMaps is deployed to the OpenShift cluster and used by the Topic Controller for creating such topics.

 ```
-oc create -f ./stream-app/resources/topics.yml
+oc apply -f ./stream-app/resources/topics.yml
 ```

 ![topics](images/topics.png)